chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The servo bracket securely holds the LEGO-compatible steering servo.
+The servo bracket holds the steering actuator at the required height and alignment relative to the steering linkage.

-Built-in cylindrical mounting features allow the servo to integrate directly with the surrounding structure while maintaining the required height and alignment.
+Its cylindrical mounting features allow the LEGO-compatible servo to integrate directly with the surrounding structure.
+The part was designed to remain compact and lightweight while still being simple to print and rigid enough to prevent unwanted actuator movement.

-The bracket was designed to be:

-- compact,
-- lightweight,
-- easy to print,
-- and rigid enough to keep the steering actuator aligned.

 ---

 # 7. Structural Design and Final 3D Components

-The final chassis is divided into modular structural layers.
+The final chassis is divided into modular structural layers instead of being printed as one large part.

-This makes it easier to:

-- manufacture individual parts,
-- replace damaged parts,
-- modify one subsystem without redesigning the complete robot,
-- and organize the electronics vertically.
+This makes individual components easier to manufacture and replace.
+It also allows one area of the robot to be redesigned without requiring the complete chassis to be reprinted.

+The layered structure is especially useful for organizing the electronics vertically while keeping the drivetrain and steering mechanisms near the lower part of the vehicle.

 ---

-# 7.1 Main Base
+## 7.1 Main Base

 <table align="center">
   <tr>